josmar-crwdstffng/angular/docs/TOOLS.md

 ## Angular debug tools in the dev console

-Angular provides a set of debug tools that are accessible from any browser's developer console.
-In Chrome the dev console can be accessed by pressing Ctrl + Shift + j.
+Angular provides a set of debug tools that are accessible from the developer console of any browser.
+In Chrome the dev console can be accessed by pressing
+Ctrl + Shift + j.

 ### Enabling debug tools